+A. Elected Officials.

+1. Public censure.
+B. Appointed Offici

-- A. Elected Officials. - 1.
-Public apology by the official to the complainant; - 2.
-Recommendation for training; - 3.
-Removal from regional committees; - 4.
-Removal from Mayor Pro Tem rotation; - 5.
-Public censure; or - 6.
-Restrict from traveling to attend meetings or conferences outside the City limits. - B. Appointed Officials of Boards, Commissions and Committees. - 1.
-Public apology by the official to the complainant; - 2.
-Recommendation for training; - 3.
-Referral to the Board, Commission or Committee of which the appointed official is a member for public censure; - 4.
-Public censure by the Mayor and City Council; - 5.
-Removal from Chair, Vice-chair, or other leadership positions; or - 6.
-Removal from office as provided for by the City Charter. - C. No public official who is either the complainant, or the subject of a complaint, filed pursuant to this chapter shall participate in any deliberations or decision concerning any sanctions to be imposed pursuant to such complaint.
+- Appointed Officials of Boards, Commissions and Committees. - 1.
+Referral to the Board, Commission or Committee of which the appointed official is a member for public censure; - 2.
+Public censure by the Mayor and City Council; or - 3.
+Removal from office by a majority of the Mayor and City Council.

-( Ord.
-7537 § 1, 2020; Ord.
+C. No public official who is either the complainant, or the subject of a complaint, filed pursuant to this chapter shall participate in any deliberations or decision concerning any sanctions to be imposed pursuant to such complaint.
+(Ord.
 7328 § 3, 2016)

-2.78.110 - Monitoring and oversight.
+Section 2.78.110 Monitoring and Oversight.

-- A. Prior to the end of July of each year, the boards and commissions shall agendize and discuss at a regular meeting this Code of Ethics and Conduct and submit to the Board of Ethics any recommendations for the Board's consideration. - B. Prior to the end of August of each year, the Board of Ethics shall agendize and discuss at a regular meeting the effectiveness of this Code of Ethics and Conduct, recommendations of the other boards and commissions, and submit to the Inclusiveness, Community Engagement, and Governmental Processes Committee its recommendations. - C. Prior to the end of September of each year, the Inclusiveness, Community Engagement, and Governmental Processes Committee shall agendize and discuss at a regular meeting the effectiveness of this Code of Ethics and Conduct and the recommendations of the Board of Ethics and other boards and commissions, and instruct the City Manager to present a report to the City Council for its discussion and consideration. - D. Prior to the end of each year, the Chairperson of the Inclusiveness, Community Engagement, and Governmental Processes Committee shall present a report to the City Council which shall include the recommendations of the Board of Ethics, the other boards and commissions, and the Inclusiveness, Community Engagement, and Governmental Processes Committee.
-The City Council shall hold a public hearing on its evening agenda at a regularly scheduled meeting, and shall review the report and make an independent evaluation of the effectiveness of this chapter and discuss and direct the City Attorney to make any changes to this chapter it deems appropriate.
+A. Prior to the end of July of each year, the boards and commissions shall agendize and discuss at a regular meeting this Code of Ethics and Conduct and submit to the Board of Ethics any recommendations for the Board's consideration.

+B. Prior to the end of August of each year, the Board of Ethics shall agendize and discuss at a regular meeting the effectiveness of this Code of Ethics and Conduct, recommendations of the other boards and commissions, and submit to the Governmental Affairs Committee its recommendations.

+C. Prior to the end of September of each year, the Governmental Affairs Committee shall agendize and discuss at a regular meeting the effectiveness of this Code of Ethics and Conduct and the recommendations of the Board of Ethics and other boards and commissions, and instruct the City Manager to present a report to the City Council for its discussion and consideration.

+D. Prior to the end of each year, the City Manager shall present a report to the City Council which shall include the recommendations of the Board of Ethics, the other boards and commissions, and the Governmental Affairs Committee.
+The City Council shall hold a public hearing on its evening agenda at a regularly scheduled meeting, and shall review the report and make an independent evaluation of the effectiveness of this chapter and discuss and direct the City Manager to make any changes to this chapter it deems appropriate.
+(Ord.
-( Ord.
-7531 §1, 2020; Ord.
-7403 § 3, 2017; Ord.
 7328 § 3, 2016)

-2.78.120 - Severability.
+Section 2.78.120 Severability.

 If any section, subsection, subdivision, paragraph, sentence, clause, or phrase in this chapter or any part thereof is for any reason held to be unconstitutional or invalid or ineffective by any court of competent jurisdiction, such decision shall not affect the validity or effectiveness of the remaining portions of this chapter or any part thereof.
-The City Council hereby declares that it would have passed each section, subsection, subdivision, paragraph, sentence, clause, or phrase thereof irrespective of the fact that any one or more subsections, subdivisions, paragraphs, sentences, clauses, or phrases be declared unconstitutional, or invalid, or ineffective.
+The City Council hereby declares that it would have passed each section, subsection, subdivision, paragraph, sentence, clause, or phrase thereof irrespective of the fact that any one (1) or more subsections, subdivisions, paragraphs, sentences, clauses, or phrases be declared unconstitutional, or invalid, or ineffective.
+(Ord.
+7328 § 3, 2016)